tonanth/personal-site/posts/hello-world.md

 # Exporting

-Throughout the tutorial the site was built and hosted through your own computer.
-If you would like to host your site on GitHub or GitLab Pages, you'll need to export your site to static files in order to upload them.
-This can be done easily by editing `package.json` and adding the code below then running `npm run build`
+Throughout the tutorial, the site was built and hosted through your own computer.
+If you would like to host your site on GitHub Pages or GitLab Pages, you'll need to export your site to static files in order to upload them.
+This can be done easily by editing `package.json` and adding the code below to the scripts and then running `npm run build`.

 ```
 {